noaa-rsd/CUSP_Ruler/README.rst

 Output
 ======

-The main output is an ASCII table summarizing the kilometers of CUSP per NOAA region, per state by state.
+The main output is an ASCII table summarizing the kilometers of CUSP per NOAA region, by state.
 The summary table has five columns:

 =============   =============================================================
 COLUMN          DESCRIPTION